Are your dog's constant scratching, itching, and sneezing driving both of you up the wall?

 • Changes in the Skin and Coat: Chronic itching and scratching can lead to changes in the skin's color and texture.
 The skin may become thickened, darker, or take on a leathery texture.
 Hair loss or changes in coat quality may also be seen.

-• Watery Eyes or Runny Nose: While less common, some dogs may also display symptoms similar to human hay fever symptoms, such as watery eyes, runny nose, and even sneezing.
+• Watery Eyes or Runny Nose: While less common, some dogs may also display symptoms similar to human symptoms of hay fever, such as watery eyes, runny nose, and even sneezing.

 Keep reading: Why are my dog's eyes red?
 9 possible causes